 Leading up to the surgery: Talk to your doctor about your medications.
 You may be asked to stop taking some medications up to 1 week before the procedure.Arrange for a ride home from the hospital.
 Also, arrange for someone to help you at home.Eat a light meal the night before the surgery.
 Do not eat or drink anything after midnight.

 This surgery is usually done

-laparoscopically.
-After you are asleep and not feeling any pain, a needle will be inserted to inject a gas into the abdomen.
+.
+When you are asleep, a needle will be inserted to inject a gas into the abdomen.
 The gas will make the abdomen expand.
 This will make it easier to see the organs.
 The laparoscope will then be inserted through a small hole that is cut in the skin.
 The laparoscope lights, magnifies, and projects an image onto a screen.
 The area will be inspected.
-The doctor will make several small incisions in the wall of the abdomen.
+Several small incisions will be made in the wall of the abdomen.

-Using small instruments that are put through these holes, the doctor will cut out the adhesions.
+Using small instruments that are put through these holes, the adhesions will be cut out.
 Doing so will free the organs that were caught in the adhesions.

-In some cases, the doctor may need to switch to open abdominal surgery (called
+In some cases, the doctor may need to switch to or do open abdominal surgery (called

-laparotomy).
-The doctor will make a larger incision in the abdomen.
+).
+A larger incision will be made in the abdomen.
 This will allow direct access to all of the organs.
 The adhesions will be cut out.